History of metallurgy in China: Lost-wax casting

 The lost-wax method is used in most parts of the world.
-As the name suggests, the lost-wax method is to use wax as a mold, and heat it to melt the wax mold and lose it, thereby casting bronze ware, making the model (the outer layer of the wax model is coated with mud), lost-wax (heating to make the wax flow out), pouring copper liquid to fill the cavity left by the wax model, etc.

-The development and spread of the lost-wax method in the West has never stopped, but the main bronze casting method in the Bronze Age in China is the section mold process.
+As the name suggests, the lost-wax method is to use wax as a mold, and heat it to melt the wax mold and lose it, thereby casting bronze ware, making the model (the outer layer of the wax model is coated with mud), lost-wax (heating to make the wax flow out), pouring copper liquid to fill the cavity left by the wax model, etc. The development and spread of the lost-wax method in the West has never stopped, but the main bronze casting method in the Bronze Age in China is the section mold process.
 When the lost-wax method was introduced into China is also a topic of academic discussion.
-But there is no doubt that the lost-wax method already existed in China during the Spring and Autumn Period.
+But there is no doubt that the lost-wax method already existed in China during the Spring and Autumn period.
 In 1978, the Bronze Zun-Pan unearthed from the tomb of Marquis Yi of Zeng in Leigudun, Suixian County, Hubei Province, used a mixed process of section mold method and lost-wax method.

-The copper liquid used for pouring bronze ware is made of several non-ferrous metal alloys of copper, tin, lead, zinc and aluminum.
-According to the current scientific tests, the craftsmen at that time had different alloy ratios according to the use of their utensils.
-There are three types: copper-tin type, copper-aluminum type, and copper-zinc type.
-Due to the different degrees of softness and hardness of the required utensils, the copper content generally ranges from 80% to 95%.

 Iron

+Introduction

+The early Iron Age in China began before 1000 BC, with the introduction of ironware, such as knives, swords, and arrowheads, from the west into Xinjiang, before it further diffused to Qinghai and Gansu.
 In 2008, two iron fragments were excavated at the Mogou site, in Gansu.
-They have been dated to the 14th century BCE, belonging to the period of Siwa culture.
+They have been dated to the 14th century BC, belonging to the period of Siwa culture.
 One of the fragments was made of bloomery iron rather than meteoritic iron.

-Cast-iron artifacts are found in China before the 5th century BCE, as early as the Zhou dynasty of the 6th century BCE.
-An Iron Age culture of the Tibetan Plateau has tentatively been associated with the Zhang Zhung culture described in early Tibetan writings.

-Around 500 BCE (Spring and Autumn period), metalworkers in the southern state of Wu achieved a temperature of up to 1130 °C, hot enough to use hearth as a blast furnace.
-At this temperature, iron combines with 4.3% carbon and melts.
-As a liquid, iron can be cast into molds, a method far less laborious than individually forging each piece of iron from a bloom.